 By October 2020, the food share operations team realized that they were at an impass with trying to follow pandemic protocols, store the food needed to serve , and provide space to organize large numbers of deliveries.
 At this time they thought they would have to find and move to a new location.
 Wingham Super Storage offered a great solution to our problem, and adapted their storage business to provide us an additional 300 square feet.

-In January 2021 the food share moved into their new workroom/storage space, and secured a grant to add a large wall fridge unit on the shopping floor to accommodate the cold space we need to store dairy, eggs and fresh produce.
+In January 2021 the food share moved into their added workroom/storage space, and secured a grant to add a large wall fridge unit on the shopping floor to accommodate the cold space we need to store dairy, eggs and fresh produce.

 With the increase in pallet deliveries to the food share, Wingham Super Storage assisted the food share with the installation of a larger door to bring pallets to our storage room.
 The fantastic relationship between Wingham Super Storage and the Food Share has allowed us to provide a safe, well organized system to serve our community.
 Together We Are Better!